 Which applies constant healing for it's duration and is generally the recommended comfort choice unless you're using Resentment in any capacity.

-Due to their short uptimes, however, the Sets below are not optimized for their use - mainly because frankly, there just aren't really other Skills to even go for.
-We've been at this exact loadout since TU1's Festival.
+Due to their short uptimes, however, the Sets below are not optimized for their use - you can pick whichever you like the most.

 Strictly speaking, the baseline requirement for most sets is HR100.